 For Men - 26LBS, 35LBS and 53LBS Kettlebell(s)

 Note: If the poundage is more or less a couple pounds than the above recommended that's fine. i.e. men can get 25, 35, and 50 and it's pretty much all the same.

 With these three sizes of weights, it will be perfectly adequate for you to do most types of Kettlebell exercises in an effective manner - ballistics, grinds/traditional movements, and flows/complexes.
 The varying weights will be good for the different types of exercises (i.e. for men, a 25lb kettlebell for complexes [sequence of movements], the 35lb kettlebell for ballistics, and the 53lb kettlebell for exercises like goblet squats and deadlifts).

-When you aim to do a lot of ballistic workouts with the kettlebell and you have never done any of such activities before, starting with 18LB is good for women while 26LBS will be alright for men.
+If you plan to do a lot ballistic workouts with the kettlebell and you have never done any of such activities before, starting with 18LB is good for women while 26LBS will be alright for men.
 If you had done some moderate ballistic workouts before, 35LBS is a good start for men and 26LBS is okay for women.
 Do ballistic workouts in the gym regularly?
 Then you can start with either 44LBS as a man while you can start with 35LBS as a woman.

-When you aim to do lots of slow lifts with the kettlebell and you have never done anything like that before, starting with 22LBS is good for you as a woman while 30LBS for you as a man.
+When you aim to do lots of slow lifts (grinds) with the kettlebell and you have never done anything like that before, starting with 22LBS is good for you as a woman while 30LBS for you as a man.
 If you had done some moderate slow lifts before, 35LBS for a woman and 44LBS is good for a man.
 Do lots of slow lifts in the gym regularly?
 Start with 44LBS as a woman and 53LBS as a man.

 You may have some more questions about the best Kettlebell size for specific exercises (like kettlebell swings) or purposes/fitness goals, so you’ve compiled some for you below.